Lukaszeq/blog.pojezierski.com/pages/blog/m3-macbook-is-juicy-but-has-some-overripe-chunks/blog_item.md

 subtitle: '2024-09-19'
 ---

 I like apples, but my gosh, there's nothing more repulsive than biting into an overripe piece.
-It can ruin the whole merry, Tom-Sawyer-munching-Ben-Rogers'-apple experience.
+It can ruin the whole merry, Tom-Sawyer-munching-on-Ben-Rogers'-apple experience.